 - She-Hulk has often been the butt of this trope's joke.
 There is a partial handwave in that much of her clothing is made of unstable molecules or is "approved by the Comics Code Authority" (for modesty purposes) however she often loses items of clothing that she is fond of during fights.
 Her shoes are a full handwave, however.
 A 6'7" woman with a body weight of close to 700 pounds needs some nigh-indestructible Jimmy Choo's.
 Hers are made with Adamantium heels.

-- Superboy (Kon-El) originally had his tactile telekinesis protect his clothes, but in recent years as he grew more and more into his Kryptonian powers, he relied less on it and more on natural invulnerability.
+- Superboy (Kon-El) originally had his tactile telekinesis protect his clothes, but in later years as he grew more and more into his Kryptonian powers, he relied less on it and more on natural invulnerability.
 This, coupled with the fact that his last costume was just a t-shirt and jeans led to rips and tears.
-In a relatively recent story arc in Action Comics (written by Chuck Austen, but let's forget that part), this trope was subverted entirely by Kon hilariously losing bits of clothing as he progressed through a fight with a ton of Superman villains, from battle damage (tearing, napalm, an exploding gas tanker...)
+In a story arc in Action Comics, this trope was subverted entirely by Kon hilariously losing bits of clothing as he progressed through a fight with a ton of Superman villains, from battle damage (tearing, napalm, an exploding gas tanker...)
 It ended with him wearing only his underwear.
 (Apparently, he's a briefs man).

 - Averted in Beowulf, where the hero's prodigious strength pretty much means that no conventional sword really gives him much of a benefit.
 When battling the dragon at the end of his saga, Beowulf's great strength actually shatters his sword.

 - Averted in Ex-Heroes, where Saint George has to get his jacket fixed after getting shot.

 - And during the New Jedi Order series, Luke uses the Force to persuade a tank of hungry microbes that he isn't food.
 Evidently he could have protected his clothes, too...but forgot to.